typetools/annotated-libraries/README.md

 https://search.maven.org/search?q=annotatedlib .

 The Travis jobs that use the Checker Framework download the annotated JDK from this repository.
-Which version of the JDK is determined by the commit hash jdkShaHash specified in checker/build.gradle.
+Which version of the JDK is determined by the commit hash `jdkShaHash` specified in `checker/build.gradle`.

-Therefore, if some pull request changes the annotated JDK, a new version built using the pull request should be added to this repository.
-The pull request should then update checker/build.gradle to use the commit hash of the new version.
-If a conflict on this line occurs, then merge master into the pull request and start over.
+== How to update the binaries in this repository

-More specifically, you should:
+If you make a pull request that changes the annotated JDK, you should add a new annotated JDK binary to this repository.

 1. In the branch that contains your Checker Framework pull request, do:
 ````